stephenbaek/stephenbaek.github.io/lab.md

 <img src="/assets/mail-20x20.png" style="display:inline;margin: 0 0 -4px 0;"> phongnguyen (at) virginia (dot) edu<br/>

 ### Bio:
 My research interest is at the intersection of mechanical engineering and data science in which novel data-driven methods are proposed to solve engineering problems.
-My main areas of research include physics-informed machine learning, deep generative modeling, uncertainty quantification and robust design optimization, all for the application in materials and structure design.
+My main areas of research include physics-informed machine learning, deep generative modeling, uncertainty quantification and robust design optimization, all for the application in materials and structural design.

 [Google Scholar Citation Record](https://scholar.google.com/citations?user=dTI5u5wAAAAJ&hl=vi&inst=13751854044476728232)